calikasten/scripts/README.md

 An AppleScript that prompts for a text input to apply "crazy text" formatting to, before opening Mail app and adding the formatted text input into the email body.

 [Send Weekly Status Update Email]() <br>
 An AppleScript that calls a Siri Shortcut to input status updates and then formats all of the inputs into rich text to send in the email body.
+Default included AppleScript.